bcomnes/top-bun/README.md

   - Don't facilitate client side routing.
 The browser supports routing by default.s
   - Accept the nature of the medium.
 Browsers browse html documents.
 Don't facilitate shared state between pages.
 - Library agnostic.
 Strings are the interchange format.
-- Just a program. `js` pages and layouts are just javascript programs.
+- Just a program. `js` pages and layouts are just JavaScript programs.
 This provides an escape hatch to do anything.
 Use any template language want, but probably just use tagged template literals.
 - Steps remain orthogonal.
 Static file copying, css and js bundling, are mere optimizations on top of the `src` folder.
 The `src` folder should essentially run in the browser.
 Each step in a `top-bun` build should work independent of the others.
 This allows for maximal parallelism when building.
 - Standardized entrypoints.
 Every page in a `top-bun` site has a natural and obvious entrypoint.
 There is no magic redirection to learn about.
 - Pages build into `index.html` files inside of named directories.
-This allows for naturally colocated assets next to the page, pretty urls and full support for relative URLs.
+This allows for naturally colocated assets next to the page, pretty URLs and full support for relative URLs.
 - Markdown entrypoints are named README.md.
 This allows for the `src` folder to be fully navigable in GitHub and other git repo hosting providing a natural hosted CMS UI.
-- Real Node.js esm from the start.
+- Real Node.js ESM from the start.
 - Garbage in, garbage out.
 Don't over-correct bad input.

 ## FAQ